temp-somelk/dotfiles/readme.md

 - [ ] Simple calc (maybe using wofi?)
 - [ ] Shazam equivalent tool
 - [ ] ```--release``` for kill/floating_toggle mouse keybindings (upstream issue)
-- [ ] Create some gl-paper shaders
+- [x] Create some gl-paper shaders
 - [x] userChrome.css for firefox (Slowed down startup time and syntax keeps changing, so used themes instead)
+- [ ] Revise the entire repo and remove bloat from config files
 - [ ] Transition to more CLI apps

 ### For Permanent Install (on PC)